 Itchy skin can look normal but depending on the cause, it can also look bumpy, red and/or rough.
 Scratching can cause raised, thick areas of skin, which may bleed or become infected.

-In many cases, the itching will go away by itself, or you can easily treat it with an over-the-counter cream or ointment.
+Itchy skin is not usually serious and in many cases, the itching will go away by itself after a few weeks, or you can easily treat it with an over-the-counter cream or ointment.
 If it doesn’t get better in a couple of weeks, you should ask your GP for advice, especially if you’re itching all over and have a rash.

-There are many itchy skin causes.
-These can include an allergic reaction to something you’ve touched (contact dermatitis), such as a chemical or metal, or a response to something you've swallowed, such as food or drugs.
+There are many causes of itchy skin.
+These include an allergic reaction to something you’ve touched (contact dermatitis), such as a chemical or metal, or a response to something you've swallowed, such as food or drugs.